yashraj-007/yashraj-007/README.md

-## Work in progress, please wait.
+## Work in progress.
 Sorry for the inconvenience.🛠️

 <!--
 **yashraj-007/yashraj-007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.